General Policies, Procedures and Requirements

-Graduate assistants who are receiving a stipend, whether in the form of a University Fellowship, Externally Funded Fellowship, Graduate Research, Teaching or other Assistantship are limited to working 20 hours per week work on the projects designated by the stipend award.
-However, students may be eligible to work an additional 9 hours per week, with the possibility to earn income for the work, if certain conditions apply.
-The maximum additional time commitment is 9 hours per week, in addition to the work performed for the GA stipend.
-However, international students who have a F1 VISA are not eligible for this waiver, and are limited to working no more than 20 hours per week.
+Graduate assistants who are supported by an assistantship, either as a GRA (research), GTA (teaching) or GSA (service) are limited to 20 hours of work per week on service related to the graduate assistantship.
+However, students may be eligible to work an additional 9 hours per week with the possibility to earn income for the work.
+Graduate students are first and foremost students and the additional work must provide professional development for the student.
+The duration of the additional work is typically within one semester.
+International students who have an F1 VISA are not eligible for this waiver, and are limited to working no more than 20 hours per week.

 Continuous enrollment is defined as being registered in both Fall and Spring if registering for course work.
 If a student has been admitted to either masters or doctoral degree candidacy, continuous enrollment in candidacy status is required for the Fall, Spring and Summer terms (only one term of registration is required in summer terms).
 Students must be enrolled during the semester in which they wish to graduate.

-Normally, the maximum number of credit hours that may be taken in a regular semester is 12.
-The maximum number of credit hours that may be taken in the Summer session (both terms) is 12, including research hours.
+Normally, the maximum number of credit hours that may be taken in a regular semester is twelve (12).
+The maximum number of credit hours that may be taken in the Summer session (both terms) is twelve (12), including research hours.